knuckleswtf/scribe/docs/description.md

 # How This Works

-After installing this package and running the command `php artisan scribe:generate` in your application, here's what happens:
+Read this page if you want a deeper understanding of how this works (for instance, for the purpose of contributing).

-- The package fetches all your application's routes.
+- When the `generate` command is run, the Generator fetches all your application's routes from Laravel's (or DIngo's) Route facade.
-- It looks through your [configuration file](config.md) to filter the routes to the ones you actually want to document.
-For each route, it retrieves the settings you want to apply to it, if any.
+- Next, the RouteMatcher uses the rules in your config to determine what routes to generate documentation for, as well as extract any specific configuration for them.
+This configuration is passed to the next stages.
-- It processes each route.
-"Process" here involves using a number of strategies to extract the route's information: group, title, description, body parameters, query parameters, and a sample response, if possible.
+- The Generator processes each route.
+This means fetching the route action (controller, method) and using the configured strategies to extract the following:
+  - route metadata (name, description, group name, group description, auth status)
+  - url parameters
+  - body parameters
+  - query parameters
+  - headers
+  - fields in the response
+  - sample responses
+- Next, the Writer uses information from these parsed routes and other configuration to generate a Markdown file via Blade templating.
-- After processing the routes, it generates a markdown file describing the routes from the parsed data and passes them to [Pastel](https://github.com/knuckleswtf/pastel), which wraps them in a theme and converts them into HTML and CSS.
+- This Markdown file is passed to [Pastel](https://github.com/knuckleswtf/pastel), which wraps them in a theme and converts them into HTML, CSS and JS.
-- It generates a Postman API collection for your routes. ([This can be disabled.](config.html#postman))
+- If enabled, a Postman collection is generated as wel, via the PostmanCollectionWriter.